Emchei/leapmotion-midi/README.md

 ## Testing Leap motion as midi device at ontdekfabriek Eindhoven
-Please click on the image below<enter>
+Please click on the image below to video of testing the system <enter>

 [![Test Leap motion as midi device at ontdekfabriek Eindhoven](https://img.youtube.com/vi/IlwTdACAnU0/0.jpg)](https://www.youtube.com/watch?v=IlwTdACAnU0 "Test Leap motion as midi device at ontdekfabriek Eindhoven")